 Post-Adoption and Post-Placement Reporting

-Some countries require foreign adoptive parents to report on the health and welfare of children they have adopted, sometimes for years after the adoptions took place.
-These reports are generally referred to as post-adoption reports.
+Many countries require adoptive parents or adoption service providers to report on the child’s progress and welfare after an adoption has concluded, sometimes for several years after the adoption took place.
+These reports are generally referred to as post-adoption reports (PARs).

-In general, post-adoption reports describe the child's development and progress adjusting to his or her new family and life in a new country.
-They may also provide assurances to political leaders and adoption officials in the child’s country of origin that the children they place in permanent families through intercountry adoption are receiving appropriate care and protection.
+PARs generally cover the child's development and progress adjusting to his or her new family and life in a new country.
+Post-adoption reports provide an important opportunity for the adoptive parents and the child to discuss the progress of the adoption.
+They may also provide assurances to political leaders and adoption officials in the child’s country of origin that intercountry adoption was indeed in the child’s best interest.
 The requirements and frequency of these reports vary from country to country.
-In addition, some countries expect a licensed social worker or the primary adoption service provider to prepare and submit the reports.
+Some countries permit adoptive families to prepare and submit the reports, while other countries expect a licensed social worker or the primary adoption service provider to prepare and submit the reports.

 Some countries grant only provisional approval of an adoption pending a child’s residence for several months with the adoptive family in their country.
 Those countries may then require prospective adoptive parents to submit periodic post-placement reports.
-Based on these reports, the country of origin evaluates whether the child and parents are bonding and how well the child is settling into the new culture and family environment.
-Some countries expect a licensed social worker or the primary U.S. adoption service provider to prepare and submit these reports.
-Timely submission of post-placement reports will help to finalize the adoption without delay.
+Based on these reports, the child’s country of origin evaluates whether the child and parents are bonding, and how well the child is settling into the new culture and family environment.
+Some countries require a licensed social worker or the primary U.S. adoption service provider to prepare and submit these reports.
+Timely submission of post-placement reports will help ensure that the adoption is finalized without delay.

 Compliance with Reporting Obligations

-Many adoptive families find it beneficial to access resources and services during the lifelong journey of adoption.
-Services may include education, support groups, social and cultural activities, camps, therapists, tours, and information about searching for and contacting biological parents and relatives.
+Post-adoption services may include: support groups, education, social and cultural activities, camps, therapists, medical resources, assistance in the search for family, and access to files.
 There are many public and private nonprofit organizations that provide such post-adoption resources and services.
 There are also numerous adoptive family support groups and adult adoptee organizations active in the United States that provide a network of options for adoptive families who wish to have contact with other adoptees or adoptive families from the same country of origin.

-The U.S. Department of Health and Human Services’ Child Welfare Information Gateway provides a wealth of information related to child welfare, adoption, and more.
-It is a great first place to start your research.
+The U.S. Department of Health and Human Services’ Child Welfare Information Gateway provides information and resources related to child welfare, adoption, and more.

 Here are some additional resources to research post-adoption support and services: